KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * 135 open spaces
 * First check-in: May 13 at 7:32:27 PT
 * Last t-shirt sold: 31 minutes after the fire sale

+Elaine passed the Conference Chair baton to Jon Banafato.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>